Skip to main content

 Maximum order limit to single buy and sell orders

 There are some restrictions on the orders that you place through Hatch.
-If you place a buy order for more than 20,000 shares or a sell order for more than 50,000 shares, the order will be cancelled.
+Our broker DriveWealth has internal monitors that flag large orders to reduce the risk imposed by accidental or corrupt trading.
+Because of this, if you place a buy order for more than 20,000 shares or a sell order for more than 50,000 shares, the order will be cancelled.
 In addition, a single buy or sell order will be cancelled if it exceeds US$1.5 million.

 If you wish to buy more than 20,000 shares or sell more than 50,000 shares, you will need to place more than one order (additional orders can only be placed after the initial order has been filled).
 Similarly, if you are placing a dollar amount buy or sell order that exceeds $1.5 million USD, you will also need to place more than one order.